 Council and Camp Sustainability Analysis

-Councils will be asked to complete sustainability analyses, which is a process designed to help council management and council executive boards to better understand the impact of their camps on their Scouting program and on the bottom line.
+Councils will be asked to complete sustainability analyses in the authorization submission, which is a process designed to help council management and council executive boards to better understand the impact of their camps on their Scouting program and on the bottom line.

 - Council Sustainability Data Sheet